AresEkb/AresEkb.github.io/cv.md

 ## Overview

 I have a broad outlook in the field of IT.
 I was engaged in both development and analytical work in the fields of intergovernmental information exchange and healthcare.
-Also I have experience in statistical analysis of medical data, experience in OLAP cube development and considerable experience in web development.
+Also I have experience in statistical analysis of medical data, experience in BI development and considerable experience in web development.
 At the moment, I'm most interested in model-driven development, EDI and data analysis.

 At present I'm trying to finish my PhD thesis on OCL to XPath transformation.
 I'm stuck a little bit on it's formal verification using Isabelle HOL.